ollegreen/Retail_Sales_Demand_Predictions/Report/capstone_report.md

   ### Project Overview

-  In this section, look to provide a high-level overview of the project in layman’s terms.
-Questions to ask yourself when writing this section:

-  - _Has an overview of the project been provided, such as the problem domain, project origin, and related datasets or input data?_
-  - _Has enough background information been given so that an uninformed reader would understand the problem domain and following problem statement?_

-  **Olle**

   #### Problem domain

   Being a Master student in Operations Management at Stockholm University, the academic litterature has showed that the supply chain is an important part of orgnsations, that not many might know is facing some difficult pressures.
 As mentioned in the propsal, demand predictions in supply chain managagemnt (SCM) and logistics have historically been a constant pressure to make them more precise (Thomas & Griffin, 1996).
 The reason for this is due to the fact that inaccurate forecasting results in either too low supply to fulfill the current market demand, or too much, which in turn results in increased holding costs from inventory.
 Common ways to predict demand in SCM have been statistical models such as the ARIMA model (Jaipuria & Mahapatra, 2014).
 Academic articles have also tested different modern machine learning algorithms such as XGboost and compared them to more classical linear regressions (Vanichrujee, Horanont, Pattara-atikom, Theeramunkong, & Shinozaki, 2018).
 This is still a new concept of using more advanced machine learning algorithms to predict demand over classical statistical models such as linear regressions, which is a domain we would like to explore further in this project.

 The key area of interest is: As an organisation grow larger, the more vital the precision in these predicitons become.
 Therefore, we will explore the possibility to utilise Machine Learning algorithms to predict the demand of certain products, in order for the SCM-team to make better planning for instance purchasing product components for an upcoming season.

 In this case, we will take a look at Walmart, the largest retailer in the US and use their data, which has been provided on kaggle.com in order to predict future demand of their sales.

 #### Problem origin

 The broader demand forecasting prediciton problem has been studied for decades by academics and professionals (Suganthi & Samuel, 2012), however the the utlisation of Machine Learning algortihms for this purpose is a more recent phenomenon that academics still explore to this date (Carbonneau, Laframboise, & Vahidov, 2008) (Law, 2000).

 This specific demand forecasting problem for Walmart originated from kaggle.com and their demand forecasting predicition competition.
 See link to the competition [here](https://www.kaggle.com/c/walmart-recruiting-store-sales-forecasting/overview).

 As we have the opportunity to utilise more modern algorithms, we would like to test how good results we can get from these compared to what the general forecaster uses.
 The general forecaster in this case will be the user "Hari Khanal" on the kaggle competition leaderboards for the Walmart competition, with a prediction score of 3985.79966.
 Why we chose Hari is because he is close to the median score out of 700 competitors for the Walmart competition.

 #### Related data sets or input data

 The data used for this report was given in the kaggle competition by Walmart, which is as follows;

 ##### 1. features.csv

 Contains data related to the store, department, and regional activity for the given dates.

 * Store - the store number
   * Date - the week
   * Temperature - average temperature in the region
   * Fuel_Price - cost of fuel in the region